velosomarcus/file-server-api/README.md

 # File Server API
-An API to Upload and Download Files and a CLI Client to upload files manually.
+A simple API to Upload and Download Files and a CLI Client to upload files manually.

 ## Install